-If you have experienced a drug relapse do not beat yourself up.
+If you have experienced a relapse, do not beat yourself up.
 Pick yourself up and win the battle again.
-Use this article and other tools available to you to help you be stronger and help you learn to guard against your triggers.
+Use this article and other tools available to help you be stronger and help you learn to guard against your triggers.

 Understand Relapse Triggers

 Relapse triggers are things that cue your brain to crave using again because of your past substance use.
 An important step in identifying your triggers is understanding what they are.
 It is a myth that you can permanently remove relapse triggers.
 But knowing what they are will help you make an action plan to deal with them.